vikhyat/latex-to-unicode/README.md

-This is based off a [similar project by ypsu][1].
+This script attempts to translate LaTeX math markup to a human-readable form that uses Unicode characters wherever possible.

-I rewrote it in Ruby to make it a little easier to add characters and also because I wanted to make it available over the internet and I can only run Ruby on my shared host.
+This was inspired by a [similar project by ypsu][1].

 [1]: https://github.com/ypsu/latex-to-unicode